 Watershed Sciences, Inc. has collected Light Detection and Ranging (LiDAR) data of the Newberry Study Area for the Oregon Department of Geology and Mineral Industries (DOGAMI).
 The area of interest (AOI) totals 500 square miles (320,041 acres) and the total area flown (TAF) covers 506 square miles (324,020 acres).
 The TAF acreage is greater than the original AOI acreage due to buffering and flight planning optimization (Figure 1.1 below).
-This report will be amended to reflect new data and cumulative statistics for the overall LiDAR survey with every delivery.
+This report reflects all data and cumulative statistics for the overall LiDAR survey.
 DOGAMI data are delivered in OGIC (HARN): Projection: Oregon Statewide Lambert Conformal Conic; horizontal and vertical datum: NAD83 (HARN)/NAVD88 (Geoid03); units: International Feet.